freelawproject/hr/handbook/simple-ira.md

 You will have to re-enter the deferments for all previous employees (See below for calculating this).
 Payroll is every-other week on Fridays.
 If there is a deferment on the "Payroll" tab that's held, you may have to delete that so it doesn't *also* happen.
 It will give you an opportunity to email people with the change.
 Just send it to yourself.

-After adding a new deferment to AMI, you have to mirror it over in Gusto.
+After adding a new deferment to ACI, you have to mirror it over in Gusto.
 To do so, pull up the employee, go to their Benefits tab, and add it.
 That should do it.

 ### Calculating deferments